-Top Left: Landing Bay from campsite on day of arrival 617 Top Right: two days later, the same bay after northerly and westerly gales 821 Bottom Left: view east over northeastern point; sand with prolific growth of Bluegrass 636 Bottom Right: bad erosion of former Tussac fringe; view east from centre of northern coast 639 short time in the Falklands.
-Clearance for their participation was requested from and enthusiastically granted by Commander C G Moorey, Officer in Charge of the Royal Naval Detachment at Mount Pleasant.
+Left: Landing Bay from campsite on day of arrival 617 Right: two days later, the same bay after northerly and westerly gales 821

+Left: view east over north-eastern point; sand with prolific growth of Bluegrass 636 Right: erosion of former Tussac fringe through overgrazing; view east from centre of northern coast 639 Note: the three digits following each caption are the image numbers in a folder of my picture library.

+Clearance for their participation was enthusiastically granted by Commander C G Moorey, Officer in Charge of the Royal Naval Detachment at Mount Pleasant.
 CPOs Copsey and Cutts negotiated for provisions and arranged for the Port Operations Troop, East Cove to take the party out on Friday 15 December and back on Monday 18 December on a Landing Craft.
 Three tents were loaned by Falklands Conservation and most of the camping equipment, including stoves, fuel, utensils and rations were supplied from MOD at Mount Pleasant.
-Members supplied their own optical, photographic and record-making materials including outline maps.
+We supplied our own optical, photographic and record-making materials including outline maps.
 The aims of the 2006 visit were: